Dave-team/Knowledge-base/Productivity.md

 - Write down your most important goals and regularly check against these notes to ensure you're working on the most important thing
 - Listen to your body: there will be times when you feel low energy - pushing through this is likely counterproductive.
 Instead, recharge and realize you can be productive again a different time
 - Whatever is highest priority, that always gets done.
 If working out is highest priority, then I could never say I don’t have time.
 In the morning, I work out, and however long it takes is how long it takes.
 I do not start my day until I’ve worked out.
+- Balance large projects with ad hoc work.
+Simarly, take a step back when something isn't working right.
+This way, we still have progress and the switch of topics might help getting to a good answer.

 ## Process
 - Planning in the morning: